frogr/hub/README.md

 3. Follow the linter (`bin/rubocop -A`)
 4. Open a PR with a succinct title + why

-**#Done:**
-- Devise for logins, passwordless by default
-- PostgresQL DB
-- Rspec and Factorybot for quick testing
-- Rubocop and Standard for linting
-- Tailwindcss for beautiful UI styling
-- Turbo and Stimulus
-- Latest Ruby and Rails versions, supporting `solid_cache`, `solid_queue`, and `solid_cable`

 ### Roadmap
 - [ ] Stripe payments via Pay
 - [ ] Optional multi-tenant mode (ActsAsTenant)